-With U.S. Soccer, he worked across all levels, including the Under-15s, U-18s and U-20s.
-With the U-20s, he worked two cycles, including the 2013 FIFA U-20 World Cup in Turkey and the 2015 FIFA U-20 World Cup in New Zealand.
-He also most recently worked with the U.S. Soccer Olympic Team at the 2015 CONCACAF Men's Olympic Qualifying Championship.
+With U.S. Soccer, he worked across all levels of the Federations National Team system including numerous World Cups, specifically the 2014 FIFA World Cup in Brazil, the 2013 FIFA U-20 World Cup in Turkey and the 2015 FIFA U-20 World Cup in New Zealand.
+He also worked closely with the U.S. Soccer Olympic Team during their quest to qualify for the Olympic Games Rio 2016.

-Born and raised in Worthington, Ohio, Crusse graduated from Ohio University with a bachelor’s degree in Sports Management and Business.
+Born and raised in Worthington, Ohio, Crusse graduated from Ohio University with a bachelor’s degree in Business and Sports Management.
 Following graduation, he worked as an Assistant Director of Marketing in the Bobcats’ athletic department.

-In his free time, Crusse enjoys traveling, as he has been to over 50 countries and lists Dubai as his favorite destination.
-He lives in Columbus.
+Crusse lives in Italian Village with his wife, Kara.
+In his free time, he enjoys traveling, as he has been to over 50 countries and lists Dubai as his favorite destination.